tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 # Conclusion

-There are many more examples I could give, and I fear that it takes a lot of wrestling with the proofs yourself before you can really grok the techniques involved, but hopefully this post imparted some of that feeling to you.

-Personally, I find it much easier to work with state-separable proofs than I did with more traditional game-based proofs.
-I was so enthused by this ease that I felt compelled to write this blog post, even though it ended up being considerably longer than I expected.
+Hopefully these examples have helped you get a feeling for how state-separable proofs work.
+A lot of the understanding comes from wrestling with proofs yourself, so hopefully you get a chance to try out the technique in an example that matters to you.

+I've found working with state-separable proofs to be much easier, and quite a bit of fun.
+This blog post wasn't something I would've thought to write about, but I felt compelled to after playing around with this technique for a while.
+I didn't expect this post to be so long either; hopefully its length was warranted.

-I'm planning to also write a more beginner-friendly introduction to provable security, which would reach a wider audience, but I felt like there would be enough people who would benefit from a more advanced post like this one.
+I'm also planning to write a more beginner-friendly introduction to provable security.
+This would be relevant to a larger audience, but I think there's enough people who could benefit from a more advanced post like this one.
-I certainly would have liked to have a resource like this when I was first wrapping my head around state-separable proofs a month ago.
+I would have liked to have a resource like this when first wrapping my head around state-separable proofs a month ago.

 ## Resources

-[Mike Rosulek's The Joy of Cryptography](https://joyofcryptography.com/) is a neat book which uses this technique pervasively, so that can be an interesting read for people looking for more examples.
+[Mike Rosulek's The Joy of Cryptography](https://joyofcryptography.com/) is a neat book which uses this technique pervasively, so this can be an interesting read if you're looking for more examples.

-[State Separation for Code-Based Game-Playing Proofs](https://eprint.iacr.org/2018/306) is the original paper introducing the technique, and might be an interesting read for people who are really motivated.
+[State Separation for Code-Based Game-Playing Proofs](https://eprint.iacr.org/2018/306) is the original paper introducing the technique, and might be an interesting read if you want to know more details about the formalism.